 Examples are myxomas, papillary fibroelastomas, rhabdomyomas, fibromas, hemangiomas, teratomas, lipomas, paragangliomas, and pericardial cysts.

 Myxoma is most common, accounting for 50% of all primary cardiac tumors.
 Incidence in women is 2 to 4 times that in men.
 In uncommon familial forms (Carney complex), men are affected more often.
 About 75% of myxomas occur in the left atrium, and the rest occur in the other chambers as a solitary tumor or, less commonly, at several sites.
-About 75% are pedunculated and may prolapse through the mitral valve and obstruct ventricular filling during diastole; the remainder are broad-based and sessile.
+About 75% are pedunculated and may prolapse through the mitral valve and obstruct ventricular filling during diastole.
+The remainder of the tumors are broad-based and sessile.
 Myxomas may be myxoid and gelatinous; smooth, firm, and lobular; or friable and irregular.
-Friable irregular myxomas increase risk of systemic embolism.
+Friable, irregular myxomas increase risk of systemic embolism.

 Papillary fibroelastomas are the 2nd most common benign primary tumor.
 They are avascular papillomas that predominantly occur on the aortic and mitral valves.
 Men and women are affected equally.
 They have papillary fronds branching from a central core, resembling sea anemones.
 About 45% are pedunculated.
 They do not cause valvular dysfunction but increase risk of embolism.